 4. Do Moisturize: Cancer patients who use moisturizer when they begin chemo or other treatment can help address the skin’s reactions.
 Select moisturizing products without added fragrances or lanolin, such as Eucerin, which can be bought over the counter or online.

-5. Do Use Moisturizer Twice A Day: It’s recommended that cancer patients undergoing treatment apply moisturizer at least twice daily.
+5. Do Use Moisturizer Twice a Day: It’s recommended that cancer patients undergoing treatment apply moisturizer at least twice daily.
 Talk to your oncology doctor about the best times to moisturize your skin in relation to the frequency of your cancer treatments.
 For instance, it’s recommended that those undergoing radiation in the morning should apply moisturizer after treatment and before bedtime.

-The 5 Don’ts of Skincare During Cancer Treatment
+The 5 Don’ts of Skincare During Chemotherapy

 1. Do Not Use Products on Areas Being Treated: While cancer treatments like radiation target cancer cells, such treatments also affect the healthy cells around the area being treated.
 Try to avoid products like perfume or aftershave on the area of your skin that’s being treated.
 These products – as well as makeup and powders – can cause the skin to become more irritated.